youngfish42/Awesome-FL/README.md

+## FL in top NLP conferences

+(todo)

 ## FL in top AI and DM Conferences

-In this section, we will summarize Federated Learning papers accepted by top AI and DM conference, Including AAAI, AISTATS, KDD.
+In this section, we will summarize Federated Learning papers accepted by top AI(Artificial Intelligence) and DM(Data Mining) conference, Including AAAI, AISTATS, KDD.

 | Title                                                        | Affiliation                                                  | Venue  | Year | Materials                                                    |
 | ------------------------------------------------------------ | ------------------------------------------------------------ | ------ | ---- | ------------------------------------------------------------ |